Admissions & Portfolio Process

 To be considered for either award, new applicants must submit on-line portfolios by the January review date.
-A separate application is not required.
 Go to UMBC Undergraduate Admissions for other financial aid information.

 Visit the Department

-Tours are held regularly; to arrange a visit, please call the Visual Arts Office at (410) 455-2150.
+Come see for yourself!
+Tours of the Visual Arts Department are held bi-weekly on Friday mornins.To see a list of tour dates and to register, please follow this link or call the Visual & Performing Arts Admissions Counselor at 410-455-3745.
 An interactive map of the campus and surrounding area, with driving directions is available at the UMBC Campus Map.

 University of Maryland, Baltimore County